vanphuc1201/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The contact the user wishes to add is not in the list.
+The contact the user wishes to add is not in the list or the list is empty.

     * 1a1.
 User requests to <u>create a new contact (UC2)</u>.